Toward Unsupervised Test Scenario Extraction for Automated Driving Systems from Urban Naturalistic Road Traffic Data: Evaluation

-Our approach to validate the cluster results involves three branches (cf. Sec.~\ref{Background}).
-The first branch consists of a comparison of different clustering methods and their respective parametrizations.
+Our approach to validate the clustering results involves three branches (cf. Sec.~\ref{Method}).
+The first branch consists of a comparison of different clustering approaches and their respective parametrizations, which is to be assigned to the relative indices testing criteria category.
 Thereby, we present the parametrizations that produced the best results in the scope of this paper.
-The second branch covers a visual validation approach, as described by Fig.~\Ref{fig_traj_v2v} and Fig.~\Ref{fig_traj_v2p}.

-In detail, this approach entails the comparison of RU trajectories in different concrete scenarios of one specific cluster, randomly chosen for a defined distance threshold.
-The trajectories shown in Fig.~\Ref{fig_traj_v2v} belong to all concrete e-to-v scenarios within the green, red, and purple clusters of the left side of the dendrogram, all of which combine into a single cluster as the distance threshold value increases up to 240.
-This result is promising since only semantically similar scenarios are included within the cluster, which can all be assigned to a left-turning ego-vehicle in the presence of oncoming traffic (cf. Fig.~\Ref{fig_traj_v2v}).
-In addition, this example illustrates the direction independence of the feature representation, as semantically similar scenarios are clustered regardless of their specific position within the traffic space.

-While 369 concrete e-to-v scenarios were available for the clustering at the Bendplatz traffic space, a significantly lower number of 33 e-to-p scenarios remained as cluster input due to their lower probability of occurrence.
-In analogy to the procedure for the e-to-v scenarios, Fig.~\Ref{fig_traj_v2p} shows such e-to-p scenarios, all of which originate from a specific cluster.
-The impression that the extraction method is able to cluster semantically similar scenarios is strengthened.
-This impression also applies to the case of multimodal interaction in Fig.~\Ref{fig_traj_v2p}, including less rule-based pedestrian behavior.
+That comparison includes the second branch of the validation by assessing the clustering approaches with respect to an elaborate rule-based implementation, which is to be assigned to the external indices testing criteria category.
+From this, we aim to gain a broader impression of the performance of the scenario extraction method.
+Finally, the third branch includes a visual validation approach, which also falls under the external indices testing criteria category.